DevMountain/html-layout/README.md

 html-layout
 ===========

-##Objective
+## Objective
 Understand HTML and its uses in layout by completing a series of tasks

-##Directions
+## Directions
 Fork this repo then clone your fork onto your local machine.
-Inside each folder you'll find an image.
-That image contains the layout you need to build with HTML and CSS.
+Inside each of the three folders you will find an image.
+That image is a representation of the layout you need to create using HTML and CSS.
 The 'first' folder contains an index.html and a style.css file.
 In the other folders, you'll need to add them yourself. *Your first step should be connecting your CSS sheet with your HTML sheet.*

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.